TablePress/TablePress/readme.txt

 * Updated external libraries (DataTables, SimpleXLSX, Build tools).
 * Some internal changes for better stability, translations, and documentation.

-= Version 1.13 =
-* Full compatibility with WordPress 5.7.
-* Enhancement: Allow replacing/appending existing tables when importing a ZIP archive of files.
-* Enhancement: Add ARIA labels to the table when its name or description is printed.
-* Enhancement: Update list of allowed CSS features in "Custom CSS".
-* Enhancement: Increase compatibility with PHP 8 and jQuery 3.x by no longer using deprecated functions.
-* Bugfix: Properly update cell references in formulas when one is moved, on the "Edit" screen.
-* Updated external libraries (DataTables, SimpleXLSX, CSSTidy, Build tools).
-* Some internal changes for better stability, translations, and documentation.
-* TablePress 1.13 requires WordPress 5.6!

 == Upgrade Notice ==

+= 2.0 =
+This update is a major feature update that brings many cool and new things.
+Updating is highly recommended.

 = 1.14 =
-This update is a stability, maintenance, and compatibility release.
-Updating is recommended.

-= 1.13 =
 This update is a stability, maintenance, and compatibility release.
 Updating is recommended.